 Travelling by bus to Penang Island can be done from just about anywhere on Peninsular Malaysia, with hundreds of buses a day coming from all destinations to either Butterworth bus station on the mainland, or KOMTAR and Sungai Nibong bus station on Penang Island.

 If you have the choice and are planning to arrive well before midnight to catch the last Penang Island ferry, then Butterworth bus station is my first choice of arrival point in Penang - Read on to find out why?

-Butterworth bus terminal is on the mainland, right next to the Butterworth to Penang Ferry (just look for the stairs going up at the back of the bus station).
-Once your on the ferry it is just 15 minutes to get to the Georgetown Jetty, where you have a choice of walking into town (most hotels / guesthouses can be reached in 10 minutes), catch one on the government "FREECAT" buses from in front of the bus station or catch a Rapid Penang bus to anywhere else on the island from their bus station that is all around you as you walk down from the ferry
+Once you are on the ferry, it is just 15 minutes to get to the Georgetown Jetty, where you have a choice of walking into town (most hotels / guesthouses can be reached in 10 minutes), catch one on the government "FREECAT" buses from in front of the bus station, or catch a Rapid Penang bus to anywhere else on the island from the bus station that is all around you, as you walk down from the ferry.

-There is also a lot more choice of buses going to Butterworth with many of the cheaper bus companies operating to here rather than onto Penang Island where all the luxury buses all tend to end up
+There is also a lot more choice of buses going to / from Butterworth, with many of the cheaper bus companies operating to here, rather than onto Penang Island, where all the luxury buses all tend to end up.